mbabynames search ✿

 Justice Pearl

-"noble and strong" (Justice) meets "pearl" (Pearl).
+"fairness" (Justice) meets "pearl" (Pearl).
 The combination reads as complete.
 Neither name overshadows the other.
 Pearl (1 syllable) provides a firm close after the longer Justice.

 Justice Troy